 Chosen in Christ

 There is a part of this verse that is easy to miss, although it is a major theme of Paul’s, especially in this passage.
 The words ‘in him’, or ‘in Christ‘ are easy to pass over.
 But to do so misses much of the impact of this verse.
-I am not chosen as a unique individual that God chooses to work with.
-Rather I am chosen in Christ.
-I am not chosen to be in Christ.
+We are not chosen to be in Christ.
 We are chosen because we are in Christ.
 And we are included in Christ when we hear the gospel of our salvation and believe (Eph.
 1:13).

-Before the creation of the world, God chose all of those who would be in Christ Jesus.
-Our color, gender, culture, accomplishments, potential, or anything else that we might identify with are irrelevant.
-God does not choose us based on what we have done.
-We can do nothing to earn his favor.
+Before the creation of the world, God chose us.
+Our color, gender, culture, accomplishments, potential, or anything else that we might identify with were irrelevant.
+He chose us because we would believe and be included in Christ.

-But, when we are in Christ, he chooses us to be holy and blameless in his sight.
+And he chose us to be holy and blameless in his sight.
 The truth of the matter is that we all are far from being holy or blameless.
 But God chooses to see us that way.
 Again, not because of anything we have done.
 But because of what Christ has done.
 And because of our position in Christ.
-What a blessing that is.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.